-- Create an exceptional experience and positive interactions with business leaders and supporters; volunteers and organizers; participants; donors; and partners.
+- Create an exceptional experience and positive interactions with volunteers, participants, donors and partners.

 - Train and work alongside an appropriate mix of volunteers to support fundraising and community engagement activities.

-- Collaborate with the manager to strengthen the participant pipeline.
+- Collaborate with the manager to strengthen the volunteer pipeline.

 - Build, manage and sustain the internal business relationships necessary to support achievement of fundraising goals.

 - Generate revenue through coordinated fundraising activities.
-You will meet approved annual fundraising goals by planning and executing Big Bike Fundraising events.
+You will meet approved annual fundraising goals by planning and executing the Jump Rope for Heart fundraising program.

 - Nurture relationships.
 You will recognize, encourage and reach out to established supporters.
-You will proactively approach big businesses in the Coastal Vancouver community with the goal of acquiring new local corporate participation, sponsorship, and donations.
+You will proactively approach community members with the goal of acquiring new local corporate participation, sponsorship, and donations.

 - Collaborate.
 You will work closely with the Manager, Community Fundraising and program team to manage a promotion and communications plan for each event.
 You will deliver a variety of presentations and presentations and kick-off events to workplaces, community groups and schools.